GSA/digitalgov-pra/_pages/do-i-need-clearance/index.md

 Asking for information to be sent to the government, including:

-- Forms, such as the IRS 1040
+- Forms, such as the IRS 1040.
-- Written reports, such as grantee performance reports
+- Written reports, such as grantee performance reports.
-- Surveys, such as customer satisfaction or behavioral surveys
+- Surveys, such as customer satisfaction or behavioral surveys.
 - Recordkeeping requirements, such as small businesses keeping all tax-related documents for 3 years.
 - Third-party or public disclosures, such as nutrition labeling requirements for food.
-- Program evaluations
+- Program evaluations, such as looking at the outcomes of a subsidized housing initiative for seniors.
-- Research studies, focus groups and customer satisfaction surveys,
+- Research studies and focus groups with a set of the same questions or tasks.
-- Applications for benefits and grant programs
+- Applications for benefits and grant programs.

 #### Doesn’t need PRA clearance